As a family of churches we are committed to unity and diversity. We are unified around our theology and ecclesiology and diverse in our missiology.

 Men and women are together the recipients of spiritual gifts designed to empower them for ministry in the local church and beyond.
 God’s intent for the church is for both men and women to be encouraged and equipped to minister and serve in accordance with the gifts He has given them.

-In the home, both husbands and wives are responsible to God for spiritual nurture and vitality, but God has given to the man primary responsibility to lead his wife and family in accordance with the servant leadership and sacrificial love modeled by Jesus Christ.
+In the home, both husbands and wives are responsible to God for spiritual nurture and vitality, but God has given to the man primary responsibility for and to his wife and family in accordance with the servant leadership and sacrificial love modeled by Jesus Christ.

 The Elders (plural) of each local church have been granted authority under the headship of Jesus Christ to provide oversight, set an example of what is normative for the church and serve the church through prayer and equipping.
 The office of Elder is restricted to men who are an example of what a godly man looks like leading a household.